 So I find myself leaning into the wind, wading through the surf, crawling uphill; use whatever metaphor you like, I'm thoroughly getting into the Indian way of life, taking in their timescale, and probably losing a bit more of my western self in the process, which is no bad thing...

 It's the most intriguing and interesting time I've had in my life.

 1 And sometimes angry too.
-Howard, for example, would get quite irate with the Indians, sometimes culminating in the accurate summary, 'I fookin' hate fookin' Indians, they really piss me off sometimes, they're just fookin' useless!'
-Luckily I've been able to roll with it as far as it rolls, but poor old Howard seemed to get all the bad luck: while I was travelling with him he never seemed to get what he ordered in restaurants, he always got stared at (probably because he shaved his head), he always ended up in the bus seat next to the dribbling weirdo or in the ladies' section, and not surprisingly it got on his nerves.
-As he said, 'Any nation who worships an elephant and a monkey must be up the bloody spout anyway.'
+Howard, for example, would get quite irate with the locals, eventually culminating in a cry of, 'I fookin' hate fookin' Indians, they really piss me off sometimes, they're just fookin' useless!'
+Luckily I've been able to roll with it as far as it rolls, but poor old Howard did seem to get all the bad luck; while I was travelling with him he never seemed to get what he ordered in restaurants, he always got stared at (probably because he shaved his head), he always ended up in the bus seat next to the dribbling weirdo or in the ladies' section, and not surprisingly it started to get on his nerves.
+As he put it, 'Any nation who worships an elephant and a monkey must be up the bloody spout anyway.'
 He still loved it, though...